BSPLAZA/WhisperKey/docs/PROJECT_STATUS.md

 # WhisperKey Project Status

-> Comprehensive status report as of 2025-07-10 08:07 PST
+> Comprehensive status report as of 2025-07-13 14:50 PST

 ## Executive Summary

-WhisperKey has evolved from MVP to a polished release candidate in just 3 days.
-The app now features enhanced UX with real-time recording feedback, audio cues, and refined visual design.
-All core functionality is complete and the app is ready for final testing across applications.
+WhisperKey v1.0.0-beta is feature complete with all critical bugs fixed.
+The app has evolved from MVP to a polished, premium application with beautiful UI, smart clipboard fallback, and comprehensive error handling.
+All major issues have been resolved and the app is ready for beta release.

 ## What's Complete ✅